erikng/blog.eriknicolasgomez.com/_posts/2018-01-25-Automated CloudFront invalidation rules.md

 * ./pkgs
 * **./pkgsinfo**

-If you wanted to automatically invalidate your catalogs, manifests and pkginfo files, you would simply create three invalidation rules with the following path patterns:
+If you wanted to automatically invalidate your catalogs, manifests and pkginfo caches, you would simply create three object cache rules with the following path patterns:

 * /catalogs/*
 * /manifests/*